Want a sure-fire way to engage your subscribers and get them to open your emails? Make ‘em laugh. A humorous subject line is a great motivator.

 2. Use movies and song titles

 Draw inspiration from movie quotes, song titles, and infamous TV or internet moments.
 Because it’s true, we are still talking about Kim Kardashian’s derrière.
 Think of movies that relate to your business, or famous quotes that you could incorporate into your subject line.
-For example, a dating service could incoporate the movie title, Finders Keepers, into a subject line.
+For example, a dating service could incorporate the movie title, Finders Keepers, into a subject line.
 A spa or salon could weave in the movie title, Inside Out.
 A landscaping business could reference Angry Birds.
 A local pub could use Seinfeld‘s Kramer quote, “Boy, these pretzels are makin’ me thirsty.”

 3. Keep an eye on celebrity happenings